Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 |Skeletal body system||Osteoporosis||Minimal trauma fracture, height loss.
 Be vigilant about bone fragility.|

-ImportantMorbidity and mortality associated with cardiovascular disease is one of the most common extra-articular manifestations related to rheumatoid arthritis.
+ImportantMorbidity and mortality associated with cardiovascular disease is one of the most common extra-articular manifestations related to RA.
 Physiotherapists should monitor cardiovascular status closely and work with patients to address risk factors for cardiovascular disease or on-refer if low confidence in this area.
+In particular, support to cease smoking is essential.

-Below are some examples of extra-articular manifestation of rheumatoid arthritis.
+Below are some examples of extra-articular manifestation of RA.

 Recognising co-morbid conditions

-Practice-relevant signs and symptoms of co-morbid conditions associated with rheumatoid arthritis may also present in practice.
+Practice-relevant signs and symptoms of co-morbid conditions associated with RA may also present in practice.
 See the table below for common examples.

 |Body system||Co-morbidities / complications||What to look for|